amanda-hayes/dnd-encounters-2021/README.md

 7. When you have created a full party and are ready to play, click "Let's Go" under "Ready to Start Adventuring?" at the bottom of the page.
 8. You will be directed to a tavern where you can speak to some of the locals and receive a quest
 9. After accepting the quest, you will begin your adventure!

+Maintenance done on MONDAY, MARCH 1, 2021

+## Upcoming features:

+- Add name to user database
+- Display name on Characters landing page
+- Remove extra monsters from array and only display one at a time
+- Check database for that user before registering (avoid duplicate user logins)

+## Next iteration:

+- Make modal appear on Tavern page automatically
+- Make Battle page begin automatically
+- Reset Password